keen/keen-dataviz.js/README.md

   container: '#my-chart-div', // querySelector

   // Optional:
-  title: 'New Customers per Week',
+  title: 'New Customers per Week'
-  showLoadingSpinner: true
 });

 // use keen-analysis.js to run a query